The angular momentum dependence of nuclear optical potentials: dependence and theories of the OMP

 \subsection{Nuclear Structure Approach}

-The `Nuclear Structure Approach' of Vinh Mau~\cite{VM} and others incorporates some of the physics of the Feshbach approach with the self-energy method.
-In particular, it includes the effect of coupling to particle-hole states corresponding to giant resonances, and the relationship of this to $l$-dependence will be mentioned later.
+The Nuclear Structure Approach of Vinh Mau~\cite{VM} and others~\cite{vmb,owm,wmc,mo} incorporates some of the physics of the Feshbach approach with the self-energy method.
+In particular, it includes the effect of coupling to particle-hole states corresponding to giant resonances, and the relationship of this to $l$ dependence will be mentioned later.
 The effect of such resonances has been incorporated into optical model studies by Pignanelli \etal~\cite{pig81} and Delaroche \etal~\cite{del86}, and see also~\cite{honorePRC33}.
+The calculations of Ref.~\cite{mo} are of particular interest since they recognize the generation of $l$-dependence within the model, and we shall refer to them again below.
+These calculations involve much the same physics as the calculations of Rawitscher~\cite{rawit87} mentioned above.

+We mention here that the optical model is discussed in the important monograph of Mahaux and Weidenm\"uller~\cite{MW} who make explicit an approximation of their model which appears to be implicit in calculations based on the nuclear structure approach.
+This assumption is that there is just one nucleon in the continuum.
+This would exclude a contribution from processes such as the coupling to deuteron channels.
+The contribution of coupling to pickup channels can be, and has been, studied within an extended Feshbach model~\cite{coulter}, as discussed below.